BIGC1972/BIGC1972/README.md

 ## Hi there 👋 Lol!!
-I'm working my way maze of ignorance but, I've got my finger on the keyboard and stroking along! ;)
+I'm working through my maze of ignorance but, I've got my finger on the keyboard and stroking along! ;)

 <!--
 **BIGC1972/BIGC1972** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.